Economy of Namibia: Regional integration

+Selected Macroeconomic Indicators

 Sectors

 Namibia is heavily dependent on the extraction and processing of minerals for export.
 Taxes and royalties from mining account for 25% of its revenue.
 The bulk of the revenue is created by diamond mining, which made up 7.2% of the 9.5% that mining contributes to Namibia's GDP in 2011.
 Rich alluvial diamond deposits make Namibia a primary source for gem-quality diamonds.
 Namibia is a large exporter of uranium and over the years the mining industry has seen a decline in the international commodity prices such as uranium, which has led to the reason behind several uranium projects being abandoned.
 Experts say that the prices are expected to rise in the next 3 years because of an increase in nuclear activities from both Japan and China.

 Mining and energy

+Mining and quarrying have been at the forefront of Namibia’s consistent growth over the last 40 years.
+Despite economic diversification in other sectors, the mining sector has maintained strong contributions to annual GDP figures.
+Average contribution since 1980 stands at 11%.

+Diamond mining has been Namibia’s prized mineral over the last 40+ years, and contributed over 60% of the real GDP generated from mining over the period.
+Diamond production increased over 45% in 2022 thanks to Debmarine Namibia, who produced a record 1.725 million carats, with the Benguela Gem producing 480,000 carats.

-Diamond production totalled 1.5 million carats (300 kg) in 2000, generating nearly $500 million in export earnings.
-Other important mineral resources are uranium, copper, lead, and zinc.
-The country also extracts gold, silver, tin, vanadium, semiprecious gemstones, tantalite, phosphate, sulphur, and mines salt.
+Diamond production totalled 2.2 million carats in 2022, generating over N$14 billion in export earnings.
+Other important mineral resources are uranium, gold, metal ores, copper, and zinc.
+The country also extracts silver, tin, vanadium, semiprecious gemstones, tantalite, phosphate, sulphur, and mines salt.

+Uranium

 Namibia is the fourth-largest exporter of nonfuel minerals in Africa, the world's fourth-largest producer of uranium, and the producer of large quantities of lead, zinc, tin, silver, and tungsten.
+The country produced 11% of uranium worldwide in 2020, making it the second largest producer of Uranium after Kazakhstan.

-Namibia has two uranium mines that are capable of providing 10% of the world mining output.
+Namibia is home to two uranium mines (Langer Heinrich and Rössing) believed to be capable of providing 10% of the global mining output.
+Langer Heinrich began operation in 1976, with Rossing opening in 2006.

 The mining sector employs only about 3% of the population while about half of the population depends on subsistence agriculture for its livelihood.
 Namibia normally imports about 50% of its cereal requirements; in drought years food shortages are a major problem in rural areas.